 All projects will incur some cost recovery fees.
 This amount is also determined according to the complexity of the project.
 This can include early entry or late close requests, livestock or animal use, monitoring, and more.

 Additional Required Documents

 A performance bond is usually required of all crews.
-The bond is held by the monument and will be returned to the project manager via FedEx after the project is completed as long as there are no unforeseen costs incurred or any damage to the resource.
+The bond is held by the park and will be returned to the project manager via FedEx after the project is completed as long as there are no unforeseen costs incurred or any damage to the resource.